argoproj/argoproj/community/feature-status.md

 are expected to be voted on.
 Votes take place by adding a thumbs up emoji reaction in the main description of an issue.
-In most cases, issues with more votes will take higher priority. _Beta_ features may not be backwards compatible with previous releases while in this status.
+In most cases, issues with more votes will take higher priority. _Beta_ features may not be backwards compatible with previous releases of the feature while in this status.

 ### Stable